Micoonepoc/MovieManiaProject/README.md

 ## Getting Started

-Follow these steps to set up "Project X" on your local machine.
+Follow these steps to set up MovieMania on your local machine.

 ### Installation